autarch/blog.urth.org/content/posts/2012-05-28-a-world-without-copyright.md

 ## Journalism

 Journalism is already struggling in a world _with_ copyright.
-We can already see journalism moving from "pay to read" to free online sites like Salon, Slate, etc. Many magazines and newspapers publish their content online as well.
+We can already see journalism moving from "pay to read" to free online sites like Salon, Slate, etc.[^1] Many magazines and newspapers publish their content online as well.

 Again, inasmuch as people find value in this content, they will pay for it one way or another.
 Either they'll tolerate ads on sites or they'll fund the site directly.
 I pay $60 a year to subscribe to [Linux Weekly News][5], despite the fact that all of the content they publish is made freely available within a few weeks of initial publication.
 I do this because I find their content valuable, and I want them to continue creating it.